aptech/docs/docs/CR-sumr.rst

 ----------------
 .. function:: sumr(x)

-    :param x:
+    :param x: NxK matrix or L-dimensional array where the last two dimensions are NxK
-    :type x: NxK matrix or L-dimensional array where the last two dimensions are NxK
+    :type x: matrix or array

     :returns: y (*Nx1 vector or L-dimensional array*) where the last two dimensions are Nx1.